Lewis University Airport

 Lewis University Airport (IATA: LOT, ICAO: KLOT, FAA LID: LOT) is a public use airport located 20 miles (32 km) southwest of Chicago, in the village of Romeoville in Will County, Illinois, United States.
 The Joliet Regional Port District assumed ownership of the airport in 1989.

 The National Weather Service Chicago, Illinois (Chicago Forecast Office) is adjacent to the airport.

 History

 Lewis University Airport was the original base for Clarence A. "Clancy" Hess's operation "Wings of Hope".

-The airport has had numerous upgrades in recent years, including widening and reconstructing of taxiways and lights, construction of a control tower, and renovation of ramps.
+The airport has had numerous upgrades in recent years, including widening and reconstructing of taxiways, updating airport lights, construction of a control tower, and renovation of ramps.
 With construction of the control tower, the airport hopes to attract more business aviation and more business jets to be based at Lewis University Airport.

-The airport's new control tower was completed in November 2022, and the tower opened on December 1 of that year.
+The airport's new control tower was completed in November 2022, and the tower opened on December 29 of that year.
 The project was supported by the Rebuild Illinois program, which was an economic bill sponsored by the State of Illinois to help recover from the Coronavirus pandemic.
 The state covered 75% of the $8 million project.